-Our programme is built around some core concepts: coproduction, justice and urban transformation.
+Our programme was built around three core concepts: coproduction, justice, and urban transformation.
 We are motivated to understand the strengths and limits in how we produce knowledge about and for cities to affect progressive urban change.
 We want to move beyond critique of what is wrong with our cities to making positive, albeit modest contributions, to more sustainable urban futures.

 Coproduction means a more equal relationship between research and practice and between citizens and state.
 It means recognising that we all have different expertise; we all have roles to play in contributing to the production of knowledge for social change.
 Coproduction is argued to be both necessary and desirable.
 It is necessary because complex urban issues can only be addressed by combining different people’s expertise and skills.
 It is desirable because it offers the promise of greater democratisation in research and in urban governance.
 We are interested in learning by doing about the strengths and limits of coproduction as a way to realise more just cities.

 Ideas that get traction link theory with action (Marcuse 2012)